Managing Hosted Clusters using Policies

 Set up Authentication

-user.
+After a cluster has been deployed the only way to access is is via the kubeadmin user.
 Now for real world scenarios this is not a usable way.
 Therefore an authentication provider is usually configured.

 In the case of a hosted cluster the control plane - and therefore the oauth pods - run on the hosting cluster.
 Therefore you must configure the authentication on the hosting cluster.

-will become a cluster administrator once we create a policy to grant the user cluster-admin
+You will create two users, admin and developer. admin will become a cluster administrator once we create a policy to grant the user cluster-admin privileges.
+But first let’s set up the htpasswd authentication provider.

 -